tutek1/AIFG-MsPacMan-vs-Ghosts-AI/README.md

 ## Building the game

-This version of Ms. Pac-Man vs. Ghosts works with Java 11, 12, or 13, and probably older Java versions as well.
+This version of Ms. Pac-Man vs. Ghosts works with Java 11 or newer, and possibly older Java versions as well.

 This project includes Maven build files.
 You should easily be able to load it into Eclipse, Intelli/J, or Visual Studio Code, all of which understand Maven builds.

 ## Playing the game

-To play the game from the keyboard in a default configuration, run the class PacManSimulator in PacMan-vs-Ghosts/src/game/PacManSimulator.java.
+To play the game from the keyboard in a default configuration, run the class PacManSimulator in src/game/PacManSimulator.java.
 Use the arrow keys to move.
 You can press 'P' to pause the game, or 'N' to advance the game by a single frame.

 This is a fairly faithful recreation of the original Ms. Pac-Man game, with some differences.
 In particular, there are no bonus fruits.

 ## Writing an agent

-Here is the [documentation](https://ksvi.mff.cuni.cz/~dingle/2019/ai/ms_pacman/html/index.html) for the API you can use to build agents to play the game.

-You can enhance the [MyPacMan](https://ksvi.mff.cuni.cz/~dingle/2019/ai/ms_pacman/html/MyPacMan.html) class to build a custom agent that controls Ms. Pac-Man.
+You can enhance the MyPacMan class to build a custom agent that controls Ms. Pac-Man.
 On each tick, the game will call your implementation of the tick() method, where you can decide which action Ms. Pac-Man should take.

-The [Game](https://ksvi.mff.cuni.cz/~dingle/2019/ai/ms_pacman/html/game/core/Game.html) interface has everything you need to find about the game state.
+The Game interface has everything you need to find about the game state.
 Note that

 - The maze is represented as a graph of __nodes__.
 Each node is a distinct position in the maze and has a unique integer index.
 There are about 1,000 nodes in each maze (the exact number varies from level to level) and they are evenly spaced throughout the maze.
 - Each pill in the maze has a unique index.